-Apollo 14 lifted off on Jan.
-31, 1971, with high hopes following the near-disaster that was the previous mission.
-This fourth manned moon shot is most famous as the mission where an astronaut played golf, but there were other adventures the crew encountered along the way.
-They searched for evidence of an asteroid that carved a large crater in the moon, and fought glitches and false alarms as they made their way to the Fra Mauro highlands.
+Today, many people best remember this mission as the one where an astronaut hit golf balls on the moon, but the crew also had several other adventures.
+The team searched for evidence of an asteroid that carved a large crater in the moon and fought glitches and false alarms as they made their way to the Fra Mauro highlands.

 A launch glitch

 Apollo 14 launched smoothly, aiming for the Fra Mauro highlands, a hilly region of the moon that Apollo 13 had hoped to reach.
 However, the Apollo 14 astronauts ran into trouble as they were preparing to leave Earth orbit.
 One of their required tasks was to dock the command module Kitty Hawk against the lunar lander (or lunar module) Antares to fly the two craft to the moon, but the docking latches didn't work.
 After a suggestion from Mission Control to fire Kitty Hawk's thrusters hard and push the ships together, the latches locked successfully.

 Landing on the moon didn't come easily for the astronauts, either.
 Antares' radar wasn't working until the last minute.
 The radar on Antares needed to work to satisfy NASA's rules for landing on the moon; otherwise, the mission would be aborted.
 Once the radar was functioning properly, Shepard made an on-target landing.